 Rush skeletonweed is capable of reproducing by seed or lateral roots.
 Flowers are self-fertile, and a mature plant can produce up to 20,000 seeds.
 A pappus (tuft of hair on top of the seed) facilitates wind dispersal over long distances.
 Seeds can also attach to animals, vehicles and other vectors.
 Germination occurs in fall or spring based primarily on moisture conditions, with few seed remaining viable for more than a year in soil.
 Rush skeletonweed has a taproot that can reach depths of 7.5 feet, enabling it to thrive under a variety of climatic conditions.
 Root segments as small as one inch are capable of producing a new plant.

 Prevention, early detection and control are important components of an integrated management program on rush skeletonweed.
-Kim Goodwin with Montana State University coordinates a regional project to safeguard western Montana against rush skeletonweed invasion.
+Kim Goodwin with Montana State University coordinated a regional project to safeguard western Montana against rush skeletonweed invasion.
 “The weed is characterized by landscape-scale spread,” she explains, “So we are piloting a regional approach with county-level safeguarding, risk reduction, and control plans in southwestern Montana.”

-Jeremey Varley, Lemhi County Weed Superintendent in Salmon, Idaho is one cooperator in the regional effort.
+Jeremey Varley, former Lemhi County Weed Superintendent in Salmon, Idaho is one cooperator in the regional effort.
 “The county has been controlling rush skeletonweed since 1999, but wind driven seed complicates our management program,” explains Varley.
 The weed is often widely dispersed on steep terrain that is difficult to access.

 Control efforts include monitoring, early detection and treatment of newly invading plants.
 “We try to inventory infested areas and spot-treat plants each year,” explains Varley.
-“Our preferred herbicide application is Milestone® at 7 fluid ounces per acre (fl oz/A) either alone or mixed with 2,4-D at 16 fl oz/A. We get good rush skeletonweed control, and treated areas don’t have a flush of cheatgrass (Bromus tectorum) the year following Milestone or Milestone plus 2,4-D.”
+“Our preferred herbicide application is Milestone® herbicide at 7 fluid ounces per acre (fl oz/A) either alone or mixed with 2,4-D at 16 fl oz/A. We get good rush skeletonweed control, and treated areas don’t have a flush of cheatgrass (Bromus tectorum) the year following Milestone or Milestone plus 2,4-D.”

-Brad Gamett, Weed Superintendent for Butte County, Idaho agrees that either Milestone® or Tordon 22K provide good control.
+Brad Gamett, Weed Superintendent for Butte County, Idaho agrees that either Milestone or Tordon 22K provide good control.
 “Most of our herbicide applications on rush skeletonweed are spot treatments to small infestations or individual plants, rather than broadcast applications over large areas.
 The problem is that we tend to get seedling germination or miss rosettes in non-treated areas with spot applications, so we continually have to monitor sites.”
 A broadcast application around established plants rather than just a spot treatment to individual plants is recommended to control seedlings.

 Both Gamett and Varley often wait until grass cures since rush skeletonweed will remain green later in the summer, making plants easier to locate.
 “Earlier in the season (May) or late fall would be a more optimal time to apply herbicide, but we miss too many rush skeletonweed plants because they are difficult to see,” explains Gamett.